 Then, it is possible to make a smoother result using Gaussian KDE (kernel density estimate).
 Its representation is called a 2D density plot, and you can add a contour to denote each step.
-See more concerning these types of graphic in the 2D density section of the python graph gallery.
+You can see more examples of these types of graphics in the 2D density section of the python graph gallery.
 This plot has been inspired by this stack overflow question.